 You have a dad at the controls, baby number 1 on the gas tank, wife behind the husband, sitting sideways (this is the modest way for a woman to sit in Bangladesh), and another child dangling on the back.
 This arrangement is not what shocks me though; it is the fact that the only one wearing the safety helmet is the dad who is piloting the motorcycle.

 This man has his whole family hanging from the motorcycle as he cuts off other vehicles in an aggressive race against time without strapping a helmet on anyone else but himself.

 I asked my father why men neglect to put helmets on their passengers, especially family members.
-His answer was sarcastic, but does it hold truth?
-He said, “The man wears a helmet because if he looses is wife or children he can replace them.”
+His answer was sarcastic, but does it hold true?
+He said, “The man wears a helmet because if he loses his wife or children he can replace them.”
 I laughed hysterically, but then it started to subside as I realized that, this man has forfeited spending a little bit extra money to keep his family just that much safer.

-According to Bangladesh’s national legislation there is a motorcycle helmet law that applies to all riders.
-On a scale of 0 -10 this law is enforced at 3, which might as well be 0, as even law enforcement officers does not use helmets.
-Even if you are wearing a helmet, who is to say that it will do its intended job, since there are no mandated helmet standards.
+According to Bangladesh’s national legislation, there is a motorcycle helmet law that applies to all riders.
+On a scale of 0 -10 this law is enforced at 3, which might as well be 0, as even law enforcement officers do not use helmets.
+Even if you are wearing a helmet, who is to say that it will do its intended job since there are no mandated helmet standards.

-If I had one helmet and my wife climbed on the back of my motorcycle, I would definitely protect her cranium.
-Her life is important to me.
+If I had one helmet and my significant other climbed on the back of my motorcycle, I would definitely protect their cranium.
+Their life is important to me.
 If I had children I assume that their lives would be more important than mine.
 If the motorcycle is my primary mode of transportation for my household I think an investment in helmets for all is a wise one.
 I cannot see any justified reason not to take those considerations for my passengers.
 What I see are acts of pure selfishness on the streets of Dhaka.